CptConstantine/RoleByPost/README.md

 ### Top Priority

-- Add ability for players to manage multiple characters (for companions, minions, hirelings, etc.) and optionally speak as them for narration
 - Inventory system to track equipment

 ### Secondary Priority

 - System specific features
   - Traveller: starships, travel, and maintenance cost calculations
-  - Fate Extras
 - Support for other systems

 ---